LibCrowds/data/README.md

 Viewer.

 ```
-python bin/generate_title_index.py
+python scripts/generate_its_title_index.py
 ```

-The CSV file will be saved to `data/title_index.csv`.
+The CSV file will be saved to `data/its_title_index.csv`.

-### Generate MARC template
+### Generate In The Spotlight MARC template

-Using the current results data, generate a CSV file containing a template to be passed to metadata services for the creation of MARC records.
+Generate a CSV file containing In The Spotlight results data to be passed to Metadata Services for the creation of MARC records.

 ```
-python bin/generate_marc_csv.py
+python scripts/generate_its_marc_csv.py
 ```

-The CSV file will be saved to `data/marc.csv`.
+The CSV file will be saved to `data/its_marc.csv`.

 ### Transcriptions to CSV